jinjagit/chess/README.md

 Current state (05/11/18): Pieces constrained to legal moves, including the effects of pins and check (both single and double-check).
 All legal moves are possible, including castling, pawn promotion and en-passant.
 Checkmate and stalemate are correctly detected (and the game halted when found).

-Draws by 50-move-rule (no captures or pawn moves) are enforced (though officially should be claimed by a player, so I may change this to an advisory message, with an option to claim the draw).
+Draws by 50-move-rule (no captures or pawn moves) or 3-fold repetition of position are enforced (though officially should be claimed by a player, so I may change this to an advisory message, with an option to claim the draw).

 A move list (both native and PGN format) is created as a game progresses.
 The piece that moved is disambiguated in PGN format, when needed (e.g. 'Nbd7', rather than simply 'Nd7').
 Checks, checkmate, stalemate, en-passant and pawn promotion are all correctly formatted in the PGN record.